benknight/cocolist-app/README.md

 ## Contributing

-If you're interested in contributing code, please send an email to ben@cocolist.vn
+If you're interested in contributing code, please send an email to ben@cocolist.app